Suan Luang district

 Suan Luang (สวนหลวง, [sǔan lǔaŋ]) is one of the 50 districts (khet) of Bangkok, Thailand.
 It is bounded by other Bangkok districts (from north clockwise): Bang Kapi, Saphan Sung, Prawet, Phra Khanong, and Watthana.

 History

 Suan Luang was a sub-district of Phra Khanong District.
 When Phra Khanong district was split into smaller districts on 9 November 1989, Suan Luang became part of the new Prawet District.
 On 14 January 1994 (following its announcement on 8 October 1993) Suan Luang was elevated to a district, merging the area once belonging to Suan Luang Sub-district with additional land from Prawet and Khlong Toei.
 Suan Luang Sub-district remained the only sub-district until 2017, when the two new sub-districts of On Nut and Phatthanakan were created.

+Its name literally translates to "royal garden," named after a sub-district in the area that once existed during the early Rattanakosin era (18th century).

 Administration

 The district has three sub-districts (khwaeng).